zwave-js/node-zwave-js/docs/getting-started/migrating-to-v10.md

 -   The `Controller.addAssociations` method overload accepting the node ID as the first parameter has been removed.
 Use the overload which accepts an `AssociationAddress` object instead.
 -   The `Controller.removeAssociations` method overload accepting the node ID as the first parameter has been removed.
 Use the overload which accepts an `AssociationAddress` object instead.
 -   The `networkKey` driver option has been removed.
 Use `securityKeys.S0_Legacy` instead.
+-   The `Controller.isSecondary` property was removed.
+Use `Controller.isPrimary` instead.
+-   The `Controller.isStaticUpdateController` property was renamed to `isSUC` to be in line with the similar `isSIS` property.
+-   The `Controller.isSlave` property was removed.
+Use the `Controller.nodeType` property to distinguish between `Controller` and `End Node` instead.
+-   The `GetSerialApiInitDataResponse.initVersion` property was removed.
+Use the `zwaveApiVersion` property instead, which gives additional context.

 ## Deprecated the `unprovision` argument to `Controller.beginExclusion`